naddeoa/git-bulk/README.md

 ## Operations
 These are the supported operations.
 It is assumed that `git-bulk` will be executed from the project root.
+Most of these commands also support targeitng subsets of the repositories as well, which looks like `git-bulk status ./src/Repo1 ./src/Repo2 Repo3`.
+Repository names can be specified as directory names or paths.

 `git-bulk help`-
 Show the help menu with a list of all possibile operations.